What is asset allocation?

 - Risk and return projections for each asset class.
 Asset allocators use these estimates to choose the investments that will maximize a client's return given their risk budget.
 If the asset class risk and return estimates are wrong, clients could end up with poor returns or too much risk, jeopardizing their goals.

 Many asset allocators think carefully about the first question.
 We think the second question is just as important.

 Static allocators don't change with financial conditions.

 Dynamic allocators adapt.

-At Bireme, we believe strongly in dynamic allocation.
-We project future returns via proprietary, backtested models.
+At Bireme, we believe strongly in dynamic allocation, and we estimate future returns using quantitative models.
 Using these projections, we can allocate based on the opportunity set available instead of trailing returns.
 We try to put our clients in the right assets at the right time, so they get the risk and and return they expect.